-Now we'll determine whether the shape of the optical spectrum is sensitive to stellar temperature.
-To do this, we will use the B-V and U-B color indices, which are essentially measurements of the slope of the spectrum in the wavelength range where the eye is most sensitive.
-Make a plot of the stellar temperature (x-axis, from column 3 of Table 2) versus your measurement of B-V (y-axis).
-Make a second plot of the temperature versus your measurement of U-B.
+Now we'll examine the sensitivity of the shape of the optical spectrum to stellar temperature.
+To do this, we will use the (B-V) and (U-B) color indices.
+Make a plot of the stellar temperature (x-axis, from column 3 of Table 2) versus your measurement of (B-V) (y-axis).
+Make a second plot of the temperature versus your measurement of (U-B).